letsencrypt/website/content/en/docs/rate-limits.md

 in June 2021 (it was previously just 5 per week).
 Exceeding the Duplicate Certificate limit is reported with the error message 'too many certificates already issued for this exact set of domains'.
-Note: renewals used to count against your Certificate per Registered Domain limit until March 2019, [but they don't anymore](https://community.letsencrypt.org/t/rate-limits-fixing-certs-per-name-rate-limit-order-of-operations-gotcha/88189).
 Please also note that this is not a rate limit Let's Encrypt can adjust via the rate limit adjustment form found on this page.

 A certificate is considered a renewal (or a duplicate) of an earlier certificate if it contains the exact same set of hostnames, ignoring capitalization and ordering of